-Through this strategy, SCAG will provide support to local jurisdictions in relaxing or eliminating parking minimums within half a mile of high-quality transit stops that are not part of Transit Priority Areas (TPAs).
-The geography of this strategy has expanded from the previous RTP/SCS which focused on deregulation in TPAs.
-With the passage of AB 2097 eliminating parking minimums within a half mile of public transit, SCAG has updated the geography of this strategy for it to reach other transit accessible areas in the region beyond the law.
+Through this strategy, SCAG will provide support to local jurisdictions in relaxing or eliminating parking minimums for proposed new development within half a mile of high-quality transit stops that are not part of Transit Priority Areas (TPAs).
+The geography of this strategy has expanded from the 2020

+RTP/SCS, which focused on deregulation in TPAs.
+With the passage of AB 209731 which eliminates parking minimums within a half mile of public transit, SCAG has updated the geography of this strategy for it to reach other transit accessible areas in the region beyond the law.

 Required parking minimums for new housing developments increases the likelihood of auto ownership for residents in transit rich neighborhoods, decreases usage of alternative modes, makes housing less affordable, increases median income in transit rich neighborhoods, and contributes to underutilization of the transit system.
-Removing parking requirements within half a mile of high-quality transit stops ultimately will reduce available parking, since most areas in the region - especially near transit - provide more parking than is needed for residents.
+Removing parking requirements within half a mile of high-quality transit stops ultimately will reduce available parking, since most areas in the region-especially near transit-provide more parking than is needed for residents.
 Less parking results in higher transit usage, as exhibited in the Connect SoCal 2020 off-model strategies.